Mzimec/RayTracer/README.md

 ## Output

 Output is an HDR image either saved as .hdr or .pmf.
-There is Tonemapper which uses logarithmic algorithm to convert 3D scene to desired .jpg image.
-[ToneMapper](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/ToneMapper.cs)
+There is Tonemapper which uses logarithmic algorithm to convert 3D scene to desired .jpg image -- [ToneMapper](https://github.com/Mzimec/RayTracer/blob/main/RayTracer/rt004/shared/ToneMapper.cs).

 ## Input